-Hendricks told another person that his goal was to create a sleeper cell to be trained and housed at a secure compound that would conduct attacks in the United States.
-He mentioned that potential targets included military members whose information had been released by ISIS and the woman who organized the "Draw Prophet Mohammad contest," and he claimed to have 10 members signed up for his group, according court documents and trial testimony.
+Hendricks told another person that his goal was to create a sleeper cell to be trained and housed at a secure compound that would conduct attacks in the U.S. He mentioned that potential targets included military members whose information had been released by ISIS and the woman who organized the "Draw Prophet Mohammad contest," and he claimed to have 10 members signed up for his group, according court documents and trial testimony.

 On April 23, 2015, Hendricks used social media to contact Elton Simpson, who, along with Nadir Hamid Soofi, was inspired by ISIS and launched the attack on the "First Annual Muhammad Art Exhibit and Contest" in Garland.
 Simpson and Soofi opened fire, wounding a security guard, before Garland police returned fire and killed both Simpson and Soofi.
-Hendricks also connected UCE-1 with Simpson via social media; communicated with UCE-1 about the contest in Garland; and directed UCE-1 to go to the contest.
+Hendricks also connected UCE-1 with Simpson via social media, communicated with UCE-1 about the contest in Garland, and directed UCE-1 to go to the contest.
 Hendricks said: "If you see that pig (meaning the organizer of the contest) make your 'voice' heard against her."
 He also asked UCE-1 a series of questions related to security at the event, including: "How big is the gathering?"
 "How many ppl?"
 "How many police/agents?"
 "Do you see feds there?'
 "Do you see snipers?" and "How many media?"
 Shortly thereafter, Simpson and Soofi committed the attack on the cartoon drawing contest.

-Al-Ghazi previously pleaded guilty to attempting to provide material support to a designated terrorist organization and being a felon in possession of firearms.
-He is awaiting sentencing.
+Al-Ghazi is serving a 16-year prison sentence after pleading guilty to attempting to provide material support to a designated terrorist organization and being a felon in possession of firearms.

-The case was prosecuted by Assistant U.S. Attorneys Matthew W. Shepherd and Mark S. Bennett and Justice Department Trial Attorney Rebecca Magnone.
-This case was investigated by the FBI's offices in Cleveland; Columbia, South Carolina; Baltimore; and Charlotte, North Carolina, with assistance the U.S. Attorney's Offices in the District of Maryland, District of South Carolina and the Western District of North Carolina.
+This case was investigated by the FBI's offices in Cleveland; Columbia, South Carolina; Baltimore; and Charlotte, with assistance from the U.S. Attorney's Offices in the District of Maryland, District of South Carolina and the Western District of North Carolina.